Samagra-Development/Samagra-Website/src/pages/project/adapt-f-ard.md

       working with International Livestock Research Institute (ILRI) for creation of a 5-year and 15-year livestock masterplan for the state.
 scale:
-  - count: '314 '
+  - count: "314 "
-    label: 'Blocks '
+    label: "Blocks "
-  - count: '5,000'
+  - count: 5,000
     label: Government Officials
-  - count: '30,00,000'
+  - count: 30,00,000
     label: Households
 projectMiddleBannerImage: /img/fard_central-banner.jpg
 approach:
-  - text: >-
-      Our approach to increasing the income of the farmers via fisheries and animal husbandry is focused on extensive use of data and technology to enable the state government to make informed decisions.
+  - text: "Our approach to increasing the income of the farmers via fisheries and animal husbandry is focused on extensive use of data and technology to enable the state government to make informed decisions.
 A Decision Support System has been envisioned to integrate all livestock and